AdobeDocs/commerce-admin.en/help/b2b/account-dashboard-my-quotes.md

 1. Clicks **[!UICONTROL Save Address]**.

-When the customer adds the address, seller provides shipping and delivery options.
+When the buyer adds the address, seller provides shipping and delivery options.
 This can affect the negotiated agreement on the quote.
 The shipping options are locked on checkout.

 ## Print a quote

-1. In the open quote to the right of the _[!UICONTROL Items Quoted]_ section, the customer clicks **[!UICONTROL Print]**.
+1. In the open quote to the right of the _[!UICONTROL Items Quoted]_ section, the buyer clicks **[!UICONTROL Print]**.

 1. Verifies the **[!UICONTROL Destination]** as either a printer or PDF.